AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Model

 \section{\thistool{} Model}

-We now introduce \thistool{} --- a transformer-based model specifically for the code adaptation task.
-Given a partially written preexisting context snippet and a code snippet copied from an external source, it tries to re-wire the pasted snippet to form a syntactically and semantically correct program.
-The key technical novelty of \thistool{} is twofold: (1) the model is trained with a specialized dataflow-aware deobfuscation objective, and (2) it introduces a parallel-decoder transformer architecture variant that decodes masked symbols independently.
-In addition to using a traditional transformer encoder-decoder model, namely \thistool{} uni-decoder (AP-uni), the \thistool{} parallel-decoder (AP-parallel) variant allows to encode context snippets once but decode a target mapping for each adapted variable independently, leveraging ``define-use'' relationships across masked symbols.
+We now introduce \thistool{} --- a dedicated transformer-based model for the code adaptation task.
+Given a partially written preexisting context and a code snippet copied from an external source, it tries to re-wire the pasted snippet to form a syntactically and semantically correct program.
+The key technical novelty of \thistool{} is twofold: (1) the model is trained with a specialized dataflow-aware deobfuscation objective, and (2) it introduces a parallel-decoder transformer architecture, a model variant that decodes masked symbols independently, allowing for selective code snippet adaptation.
+In addition to using a traditional transformer encoder-decoder model, which we refer to as \thistool{} uni-decoder (AP-uni) model, the \thistool{} parallel-decoder (AP-parallel) variant allows to encode context snippets once but decode a target mapping for each adapted variable independently, leveraging ``define-use'' relationships across masked symbols.